Be the first to know

 - Test results require validation and tracking to maintain and prove compliance.

-All of this is to say that pre-employment testing should be a formal part of your hiring process rather than something recruiters deploy at will.
+All of this is to say that pre-employment screening tests should be a formal part of your interview process rather than something recruiters deploy at will.

 This is what our customers are able to do with CodeCheck.
-We built CodeCheck as a way for recruiters and hiring managers to improve their tech screenings in the ways that matter most.
-That means screening based on technical skills (not unconscious biases), interviewing only candidates that are qualified, surfacing the top candidates more efficiently, and ultimately delivering better candidate experiences.
+We built CodeCheck as a way for recruiters and hiring managers to improve their technical pre-employment screenings in the ways that matter most.
+That means pre-employment screening based on technical skills (not unconscious biases), interviewing only candidates that are qualified, surfacing the top candidates more efficiently, and ultimately delivering a better candidate experience.

-Our pre-employment testing solution helps you screen out bad hires legally with:
+Our pre-employment screening test solution helps you screen out bad hires legally with:

-- Candidate-Centricity: Candidates aren’t inherently opposed to pre-employment tests.
-But if a process seems unnecessary or unfair, they’ll make that clear.
+- Candidate-Centricity: Candidates aren’t inherently opposed to pre-employment screening tests.
+But if the interview process seems unfair, they’ll make that clear.
 That’s why we try to strike a balance between candidates feeling pressure to perform and not feeling unnecessary stress.
 And as a result, we’ve found that 78% of candidates see Codility as a fair way to assess their technical skills resulting in an engaging candidate experience.

 Pre-employment screening for technical candidates is too important to leave to chance.
-Making it a consistent piece of your hiring process will help you minimize bad hires, streamline recruitment costs, and avoid EEOC issues with non-compliant assessments, and create a better candidate experience.
+Making it a consistent piece of your interview process will help you minimize bad hires, streamline recruitment costs, avoid EEOC issues with non-compliant assessments, and create a better candidate experience.

 Switching to Remote?